insideMan15/Textbook-of-Operating-System-Concepts-/ch5/exercise.md

 - a: To improve CPU utilization, a system need to reduce the context switches as it result in much cpu idle time.
 However, at the purpose of having less response time, the system need to handle more requests and reduce the total waiting time, where the context switches will increase.
 - b: Average turnaround time would improve the waiting time for the short processes but decrease the waiting time for the long processes.
 Maximum waiting time doesn't concern such balance.
 - c: A program couldn't do I/O and CPU at the same time.
 Higher CPU utilization means lower I/O device utilization, reversely too.

+**5.13 One technique for implementing lottery schedulingworks by assigning processes lottery tickets, which are used for allocating CPU time.
+Whenever a scheduling decision has to be made, a lottery ticket is chosen at random, and the process holding that ticket gets the CPU.
+The BTV operating system implements lottery scheduling by holding a lottery 50 times each second, with each lottery winner getting 20 milliseconds of CPU time (20 milliseconds × 50 = 1 second).
+Describe how the BTV scheduler can ensure that higher-priority threads receive more attention from the CPU than lower-priority threads.**
+- Giving higher-priority more lottery tickets.